alakshmi1030/MakeMyWiki/README.md

-# ShehasaBf
+# MakeMyWiki
-Fun tool using Facebook auth to generate girls who..well aren't in a relationship.
-Made mostly to understand how to use Facebook authentication with access tokens,and usage of Graph API with Python/Flask.
+Web app using Facebook/LinkedIn APIs to create a personal Wikipedia page for a user.
+Created to better understand social network API's.